 Each day, your baby is growing and developing.
-His little hands, which once waved helplessly, are now moving with some purpose.
+Their little hands, which once waved helplessly, are now moving with some purpose.
 They may be doing things like:

 - Grasping objects

-- Swatting at objects dangling in front of him
+- Swatting at objects dangling in front of them

 - Shaking toys

 - To avoid spit-ups, keep your baby calm during feedings and give them just a little milk or formula at a time.

 - After each feeding, burp your baby to release excess gas.
 Keep them sitting upright for a few minutes before laying them in their crib.

 - Many new moms feel a little down after their baby is born.
 If you still have the blues now that your baby is 7 weeks old, call your doctor -- you could have postpartum depression.